maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 For example, lets say a model was trained using data that was captured using a 40x magnification.
 If your imaging system offers just a 20x objective, the difference in magnification could be corrected by a zooming factor of 2.0.
 Keep in mind that objectives can result in images of unique phenotype.
-Especially  differences in numerical aperture (NA) can lead to differnt look of images and as a result the model will fail to predict correctly.
+Especially differences in numerical aperture (NA) can lead to different look of images and as a result the model will fail to predict correctly.
 - **image_crop_pad_cv2**: crop images to particular size.
 In RT-DC, the location of objects is known and given by pos_x and pos_y.
 Images are cropped such that the object is in the middle.
 If an object is too close to the border such that the